Artist: Daniel Taylor

 The elusive Cross River Gorillas are hard to spot because they are shy inhabitants of densely vegetated highland rainforests.

-The Artists For Conservation Flag Expedition we undertook to the highland rainforests of south west Cameroon has been an amazing experience.
-It's a true circle of life.
-We can save the Cross River gorillas and support local communities at the same time.
+Artist Daniel taylor undertook an Artists For Conservation Flag Expedition to the highland rainforests of south west Cameroon which has been an amazing experience.
+We can save the Cross River gorillas and support local communities at the same time, a true circle of life.